calvinreu/kbdmod/README.md

 [![AUR](https://img.shields.io/aur/version/kbdmod)](https://aur.archlinux.org/packages/kbdmod)
 [![Latest Release](https://gitlab.com/calvinreu/kbdmod/-/badges/release.svg)](https://gitlab.com/calvinreu/kbdmod/-/releases)

-intercept keycodes and change them to emulate qmk/oryx zsa like behaviour with any keyboard meaning you can assign macros, OSMs and normal keys to single tap, double tap, hold or tap and then hold of a key
+intercept keycodes and change them to emulate qmk/oryx zsa like behaviour with any keyboard meaning you can assign macros, OSMs and normal keys to single tap, double tap, hold or tap and then hold of a key.
+Create multiple keyboard layers and cycle between them or enable autoshift to automaticly add a shift key for normal keys which are held down to improve writing comfort.

 a lot of this project is from [dual-function-keys](https://gitlab.com/interception/linux/plugins/dual-function-keys) a great project worth checking out